 Decarbonization for a Net Zero Greenhouse Gas Future

-Babcock & Wilcox has been on the clean energy "trend" for many decades.
+Babcock & Wilcox has been on the clean energy "trend" for many decades and this is our history of carbon capture.
 We make big things happen through our B&W ClimateBright™ technological advancements that generate needed power, while lowering greenhouse gases and other emissions.
 And it all happens through B&W Research innovation.

 Babcock & Wilcox evaluated oxy-coal combustion for enhanced oil recovery at the request of a major oil company.